Teko7a/DotFiles/README.md

 # fonts

-.. just a notification, i think you've already read the file `./messFiles/look-these.md`
+.. just as a remind, i think you've already read the file `./messFiles/look-these.md`

-Also, the file [fonts](./fontsGIT.txt) will lead you.
-This is a long file. you just need to `vim -d yourFont ./fonts.txt`
+Look the file [fonts](./fontsGIT.txt) will lead you.

 # oh-my-zsh